More games at WuGames.ioSponsoredDiscover free browser games — play instantly, no download, no sign-up.Play

 Floor sets the darkest lightness any dark-mode color can reach.
 A floor of 12% prevents your darkest colors from snapping to pure black (#000), which Apple's Human Interface Guidelines explicitly discourage because pure-black backgrounds make halos and ghosting around text more visible on OLED.
 Ceiling caps how light a dark-mode color can be, typically 92-95%, so your 'white' text becomes a soft off-white instead of #FFFFFF — that reduces contrast harshness and eye strain during long reading sessions.

-The tool computes WCAG 2.1 contrast ratios for each pair against typical light (#FFFFFF) and dark (#121212) backgrounds and labels them: Fail (<3), AA Large (≥3), AA (≥4.5), AAA (≥7).
-Body text needs at least AA (4.5:1) and large text at least AA Large (3:1).
+The tool computes WCAG 2.1 contrast ratios for each pair against the surface (background) color you select for each theme, then labels them: Fail (<3), AA Lg (≥3, large text only), AA · AAA Lg (≥4.5, passes AA for body text and AAA for large text), AAA (≥7, passes AAA for body text).
+Body text needs at least 4.5:1 and large text at least 3:1.
 If you see Fail badges, the color is meant as a decorative or large-display color, not body text — pair it with the nearest AA-passing tone for text usage.

 Solid colors only.
 For gradients, run each stop color through the tool individually and reassemble in your CSS.
 The OKLCH gradient interpolation in modern CSS (linear-gradient(in oklch, ...)) will give a perceptually smooth result with the converted stops, much smoother than the default sRGB-space gradient that tends to muddy out in the middle.